ska-sa/spead2/doc/recv-chunk.rst

 The heap index is used to report which heaps are received, via a boolean array.
-The indices for a chunk should thus be consecutive integers starting from 0 (holes are allowed, but will waste memory in the array).
+The indices for a chunk should thus be consecutive integers starting from 0 (gaps are allowed, but will waste memory in the array).
 The offset is the byte offset within the storage for the chunk.
 The callback may also indicate that the heap should be ignored by returning a chunk ID of -1 (which is the value on entry, so this is the effect if the callback does not change the